tpsmi/tpsmi.github.io/_news/announcement_11.md

 ---
 layout: post
-title: Online meeting - using ML to extract images from periodicals and newspaper
+title: An open-access and fully searchable dataset of the  Illustrated London News (1842-1889)
 date: 2024-06-10 07:59:00-0400
 inline: false
 related_posts: false